Iris delavayi: Cultivation

 They prefer soils with a ph level of 5.5 to 7 (acidic to neutral).
 They can be grown in any good garden soil that is preferably moist but not waterlogged.

 They do not like free-draining soils (or sandy soils), unless plenty of well-rotted organic matter is added before planting and applied as a mulch each spring.
 They are also tolerant of windy conditions.

 They prefer positions in full sun, but may tolerate partial shade.
 They produce less flowers in shaded positions.

 They can be mulched with peat or garden compost in spring.
 They can also be fed in spring with a general fertiliser but it is not essential.

 They can be divided after flowering (in early summer) or autumn (in the UK) if the clumps become too big and congested.
 Also propagation is best carried out by division of the rhizomes.

 They should then be replanted 25 cms) apart and 10 cm deep, into weed free conditions.
 New plants can be planted in spring or autumn, but the ground needs to be prepared before planting.
 New plants need to be well watered during the first season.
 New plants also take at least 2 years to become established.

 They can also be propagated by seed.
 Once the pods are dry on the plant, break them open to collect seeds.
 Then direct sow outdoors in fall (or Autumn), or winter sow in vented containers, in a cold frame or unheated greenhouse.

-They can be used within in gardens, at waterside locations beside pools or streams.
-It can also be used within a bog garden and flowers after Iris sibirica, so extending the flowering season of the garden.
+They can be used in gardens, at waterside locations beside pools or streams.
+They can also be used within a bog garden and flowers after Iris sibirica, thus extending the flowering season of the garden.